son-vyas/project_documentation/chapter_4/service_catalogs_and_user_self-service_portal.md

 ### Introduction to ManageIQ services

- Services are one of the most interesting feature within ManageIQ.Services can include one or more virtual machines, instances etc. that can be deployed across hybrid environments.
+ Services are one of the most interesting feature within ManageIQ.
+Services can include one or more virtual machines, instances etc. that can be deployed across hybrid environments.

 ### User self-service portal

 User can use the services by self-service portal.
-It can be accessed by https://<your_manageiq_appliance>self_service/
+It can be accessed by https://your_manageiq_appliance/self_service/
-    - How to access portal
-    - Portal details, screenshots

 ### Service Basics

 #### Provision Dialogs